What Are The Most Common Repairs For An Industrial Air Compressor?

 - Faulty pressure transducer

-- Broken belt
+- Broken belt or drive coupling

 - Unloader valve not working